8 Excellent Tents Under $100 to Start Your New Life as a Camper

 And the range of tent prices can often seem drastic.
 You can grab a fine pop-up tent for $30 or a lightweight carbon tent for over $1,000 (they weigh about 1lb and are crafted for very serious hikers).
 But what if you're new to camping?
 Where do you start?

-I firmly believe that you can buy a tent that will last you for years for under $100 -- that means durable enough to not rip whilst setting it up and will also keep you dry during rain.
+I firmly believe you can buy a tent that will last you for years for under $100 -- one that is both durable enough to not rip during set-up and will keep you dry during rain.
 Here are eight budget tents under $100 (with an exception or two) that you'll be sure to love.

 Coleman Sundome 6-Person Camping Tent